motdotla/dotenv/README.md

 ## Config

-`config` is the primary way to use dotenv.
-It will read your .env file, parse the contents, and assign it to `process.env`.
+`config` read your .env file, parse the contents, and assign it to `process.env` - just like `load`.
+But you can additionally, pass options to `config`.

+Note: `config` and `load` are synonyms.
+You can use either.

 ### Options